 I want you to focus on the MCV (volume, or form).
 The RBC volume keeps "ballooning" since 2014.
 The most common reason for this condition is a deficiency of the B12 vitamin or folic acid - according to the medical textbook.
 This patient's doctor, however, did not care to order a blood test to rule out the cause of this problem - the increasing MVC value.
 The patient was concerned and asked to see a specialist.
 The specialist doctor, a D.O., ordered the tests for the Folic Acid and the B12 vitamin.
 Both were normal.
 Now, what next?
 Doesn't the PCP (Internist) want to know what is the cause of the problem, or does he want to wait until the patient's condition deteriorate to an "F grade" and then refer that patient to some other specialist?
 Studies have shown that high MCV levels in older adults are associated with poorer cognitive function and predictors of stroke and mortality.

 No wonder the incidence of Alzheimer and stroke mortality is on the rise.
 Why do doctors want to wait until their patients' MCV grow to the size of a camel or an elephant before they would do something about it?
 Why wait until their patients' cognitive functions deteriorate to an "F grade", or die from a stroke before giving them something now, such as drugs, vitamins, nutritional supplement, herbs, or anything that can improve their patients' current condition and prevent future complication?
 Is it because they are lazy, stupid, arrogant, or all of the above?
-Don't these textbook doctors know that there is more than one way to treat a health problem?
-Don't they know that the answers that they might find in their textbooks may not be complete, or even accurate?
+Don't these textbook doctors know that there is more than one way to treat a health problem, or to diagnose a disease?
+Don't they know that the answers that they might find in their textbooks may be obsolete, not complete, or even inaccurate?
 Who do they think they are, the almighty and the all knowing God?
-For example, I recently discussed with a Kaiser endocrinologist about an abnormal blood test that was obtained from a blood sample done independently at a national laboratory - LabCorp.
+For example, I recently discussed with a Kaiser endocrinologist about an abnormal blood test that was obtained from a blood sample done separately at a national laboratory - LabCorp.
 The endocrinologist said that according to the "results" obtained from a sample of blood test done at Kaiser many months ago, they were "normal."
 He claimed that the result from Kaiser's laboratory was more "accurate" than other labs, e.g. LabCorp.
-I asked Dr. Heymann, the endocrine specialist, who created or made the Kaiser's lab, God?
+I asked Dr. Heymann, the endocrine specialist, who made Kaiser's lab, God?
 Is that why it was more "accurate"?
 Neither he, nor Dr. Samuel Paw, the Internist who referred the patient to Dr. Heymann, can answer the patient's question.
-Moreover, Kaiser had never performed that specific blood test in question that he claimed was "normal."
+Moreover, Kaiser had never performed that specific blood test in question that they claimed was "normal."
 And we have the evidence to prove it.

 I beg you - please stay away from "textbook doctors."Instead, learn and be your own smart Patient Advocate.